Whatever U Like: Reception

 Rap-Up was one of the first media outlets to hear seven full tracks from Her Name is Nicole which included "Whatever U Like".
 A reviewer described the song as a "club banger", while commented, "It’s a perfect lead single and a good song to release in the summer."
 DJ Z from DJ Booth criticized the song for using the same beat and composition as Chilli's song "Straight Jack" writing: "Never a brilliant move to use a duplicate beat while dealing with a minor identity crisis, but if you’re Nicole Scherzinger, I guess it's OK?"
 Sal Cinquemani from Slant Magazine referred to the song while reviewing The Pussycat Dolls' second studio album Doll Domination (2008).
 He agreed with DJ Z writing it was a, "blatant rip-off of Kelis's 'Blindfold Me.'"; however he did write the song "was unjustly ignored."
 Adam Vary of Entertainment Weekly commented, "'Whatever U Like' is no 'London Bridge' — and that’s not exactly a high bar to reach."

 In the United States, "Whatever U Like" failed to make a chart appearance on the Billboard Hot 100 but peaked at number 4 on the Bubbling Under Hot 100 Singles chart.
 It additionally stalled at number 73 on the US Digital Songs and number 83 on the US Pop Songs.
 In Canada, the song fared better, managing to peak at number 57 on the Canadian Hot 100.

 Music video

-Scherzinger lying in a body of water as seen throughout the music video.

 The official music video was directed by Paul Hunter who previously directed the Pussycat Dolls' debut single "Don't Cha" (2005).
 Filming concluded on May 25, 2007 in San Pedro, California.
 On August 9, a short clip was leaked online.
 On August 20, Scherzinger appeared on TRL to premiere the music video.